 A key element of the project was again biodiversity research, basically tracking the status of key Yukon wildlife species.
 The Yukon Research Centre administers and coordinates this work.
 An important objective of College research is to engage communities, Non-government Organizations and local Resource Councils.
 4. Willow Ptarmigan annual survey -- Ogilvie Mtns, Coast Rnge, N.Slope Two of 5 long-term study plots were searched for territorial pairs: The Chilkat pass plot on the Haines Hwy and The North Fork Pass plot on the Dempster Hwy.
-The North Slope aerial transects were revisited after a gap of 5 years Progress: Basically, numbers have not changed since 2010-11.
+Progress: Basically, numbers have been fluctuating irratically since 2010-11.
 This was not expected; the period for the predicted high of the 10 year cycle has passed without it peaking; the populations should now be declining rapidly.
 The reasons for this potentially troubling finding will form the basis for future analysis.
 If this apparent change in the 10 year periodicity of this species' population persists it may be signaling one of the most serious disruptions to the Yukon's ecology.
-Climate change or some other major over-reaching cause is likely.
-D. Mossop, G.Poile Support: YC, YTG(parks)
+This year ptarmigan have also been documented occupying habitat far removed from tundra during the breeding season.

-5. Gyrfalcon annual productivity survey -- Coast Mtns ecoregion, North slope
+D. Mossop, S.VanDelft 5.
+Gyrfalcon annual productivity survey -- Coast Mtns ecoregion,

 A standard sample of nest sites was visited by helicopter.
 Occupancy and productivity data were collected.
-Survey also occurred on the North Slope after a 5-yr hiatus.
-Progress: Historically, productivity in the Coast Range was high from 1999 through the 2007 survey, In 2008 a significant drop was noted.
+Progress: Historically, productivity in the Coast Range was high from 1999 through the 2007 survey; In 2008 a significant drop was noted.
 This accompanied a growing troubling indication that the adult breeding population in this group may be declining.
 In 2012 and 2013 productivity was basically zero.
-In 2014 productivity improved somewhat to almost 30% of nest sites checked.
+In 2014-15 productivity improved somewhat to almost 40% of nest sites checked.
 The network of circumpolar gyrfalcon research tracking of the ecological status of tundra habitats has continued.
 The World Center for Birds of Prey has begun coordinating, funding though the Peregrine Fund.
 Reporting: